Architecting Authority

 Meta Tags Explained.
 What They Are, Why They Matter and How to Get Them Right.

-Most B2B websites have at least one broken meta tag on every page.
+Most business websites have at least one broken meta tag on every page.
 The fix takes under an hour.
 The compounding effect on click-through rate and AI citation frequency lasts for years.
 Here is everything you need to know to do it right the first time.

 What Meta Tags Actually Are